adueck/blog/content/blog/testing-is-science-type-checking-is-math/index.md

 ![testing is science, and type checking is math](./testing-and-type-checking.jpg)

 Testing software is like empirical science.
-You run experiments to see if there's something wrong with a theory or a program.
-Based on observations of certain behaviors you theorize that things are working correctly.
+You run experiments to see if there's something wrong with a program.

 Type-checking software is like math.
-You use cold, hard deductive logic to say if something is true or not.
+You use cold, hard deductive logic to say if something is correct or not.

 ## Science uses tests